 Multi-year ice floes vary considerably in size, thickness, and roughness, depending on their growth history.
 Even when the surface is hidden by rubble or snow, it is frequently possible to identify these very strong floes by the first-year ice ridging which often forms around their perimeter.
-Many of these characteristics can be seen in the photograph of a typical multi-year floe, presented as Figure 73.
-Multi-year ice is the strongest and hardest form of sea ice and represents a serious impediment - indeed a danger - to all ships, as even the most powerful icebreakers will avoid contact with multi-year floes if at all possible.
+Many of these characteristics can be seen in the photograph of a typical multi-year floe, presented as figure 73.
+Multi-year ice is the strongest and hardest form of sea ice and represents a serious impediment - indeed a danger - to all vessels, as even the most powerful icebreakers will avoid contact with multi-year floes if at all possible.

-Figure 73 Example of a small floe of Multi-Year ice
+Figure 73 - Example of a small floe of multi-year ice (image courtesy of CIS)